CollinsKippy/CollinsKippy/README.md

 - 👋 Hi, I’m Collins.
 - 👀 I've worked with Angular, .NET Stack, SQL Server and Azure commercially.
-- 🌱 Currently learning Express, Android (Kotlin), Electron and Blender3D.
+- 🌱 Currently learning Android (Kotlin), Electron and Blender3D.
 - 💞️ Can collaborate on Angular and related NodeJS projects.
 - 📫 You can reach me via @KippyCollins (Twitter) and collins.kippy@outlook.com (Email, obviously :-)).
 - 🌞 Based in Nairobi, Kenya.